Adele leaves Bieber, One Direction in dust on Billboard chart

-NEW YORK (Reuters) - Adele beat all comers on the U.S. Billboard 200 album charts on Monday with a record-breaking debut for “25,” leaving other top acts like Justin Bieber and British boy band One Direction looking like also-rans.
+NEW YORK, Nov 30 (Reuters) - Adele beat all comers on the U.S. Billboard 200 album charts on Monday with a record-breaking debut for “25,” leaving other top acts like Justin Bieber and British boy band One Direction looking like also-rans.

 The British songstress sold 3.48 million copies in the first week of release for “25,” making it the biggest-selling album of 2015 and the only album to surpass 3 million sales in one week since Nielsen began tracking sales in 1991, Nielsen Music said.